Chart Color Schemes

 Haymarket demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Haymarket's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 52.9% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most prevalent at 35.7%, followed by postgraduate qualifications (15.7%) and graduate diplomas (1.5%).
-Vocational pathways account for 24.3% of qualifications, with advanced diplomas at 17.6% and certificates at 6.7%.
+Haymarket's residents aged 15+ have a higher educational attainment than broader benchmarks.
+52.9% hold university qualifications compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are the most common at 35.7%, followed by postgraduate qualifications (15.7%) and graduate diplomas (1.5%).
+Vocational pathways account for 24.3% of qualifications, with advanced diplomas making up 17.6% and certificates 6.7%.

-Educational participation is high, with 48.1% of residents currently enrolled in formal education.
+Educational participation is high, with 48.1% currently enrolled in formal education.
 This includes 17.7% in tertiary education, 1.7% in primary education, and 1.5% pursuing secondary education.

 Frequently Asked Questions - Education